 Occupational Therapy’s Role in Fall Prevention

-According to the American Occupational Therapy Association (AOTA, 2010), almost 2 million older adults per year end up in an emergency room due to a fall.
+According to the American Occupational Therapy Association (AOTA), almost 3.2 million older adults per year end up in an emergency room and needing medical intervention due to a fall.

 To start, it is important for patients, medical staff, and insurers to coordinate providing services that focus on fall prevention.
 Some of the most important services performed by occupational therapists are home assessments, adaptation recommendations, and home modifications.

-But, what exactly should we, as OTs, be doing for our elderly patients to prevent falls?
+But, what exactly should we, as OTs, be doing for our older adult patients to help them prevent falls?

-This article will discuss some of the issues surrounding fall prevention in the elderly and what action OTs should take to help reduce falls.
+This article will discuss some of the issues surrounding fall prevention in the elderly and what action we can take as OTs to help reduce falls.